prajolshrestha/Deep-Learning-Problems/00_Numpy/readme.md

 # Numpy Refresher

-## let's break this code down into a simple story:
+## let's break the IMAGE GENERATION code down into a simple story:

 Once upon a time, there was a magical code that could create tables of pictures.
 It did this by using a special machine called a "generator."